aqee4/social-media-app/README.md

 # Social Media Web App: A Basic Guide

 ## Introduction

 This project builds a basic, functional social media website.
 Users can log in, view and interact with posts (limited by the frontend-only approach), and browse comments.
 The application leverages a Mock API (dummyjson.com) to simulate real-world data retrieval.

 ## Requirements

+Login

+The system allows the user to login.
+Since dummyjson apis are used, the user can only login using the credentials provided by dummyjson.
+Use "kminchelle" for "username" and "0lelplR" for "password".

 - **User Authentication**
     - Login functionality